 Mr. İlker Kuruöz graduated from the Computer Engineering Department of Bilkent University and received an MBA degree from Bilkent University.
 Starting his career in 1994, he worked at two private companies prior to joining the Group in 1996 as the Senior Vice President of Garanti BBVA Technology, where he served until 2006.
 From 2006 to 2016, he held an executive position in a private company.
 In 2016, he was appointed as the CEO of Doğuş Bilgi İşlem ve Teknoloji Hizmetleri A.Ş.
 In 2018, Mr. Kuruöz joined the Bank as the Executive Vice President in charge of Engineering Services and Data.
 He is also a member of the board of trustees of the Teachers Academy Foundation.
-With 28 years of experience in banking and business administration, Mr. Kuruöz' areas of responsibility are the Garanti BBVA Technology Centre, banking disciplines, core units, organisation and business process engineering, corporate security, customer security, corporate physical security and transaction risk management and abacus operation centre.
+Mr. Kuruöz' areas of responsibility are the Garanti BBVA Technology Centre, banking disciplines, core units, organisation and business process engineering, corporate security, customer security, corporate physical security and transaction risk management and abacus operation centre.